AnkitAhlwat/GitHub-User-Documentation/docs/Customizing your Github.md

 ## Set your profile picture

-This is one of simplest, but most effective ways to have a professional looking Github.
+This is one of your simplest, but most effective ways to have a professional looking Github.
 Do not use a profile picture of your favourite Anime character or worse, a default profile picture.
 Upload a head shot of yourself and make sure it is high resolution.

 1. Log in to your GitHub account.
 2. Click on your profile icon in the top right corner of the page.<br>